Menu

 W = F * d * cos(θ)

-Work can be positive, negative, or zero, depending on the relationship between force and displacement.
+Work can be positive, negative or zero, depending on the relationship between force and displacement.

 Free body diagrams are tools used in physics to analyze and visualize the forces acting on a particular object.
 These diagrams represent an isolated object, showing all the forces acting on it and their relative direction.

 This diagram allows you to clearly visualize the forces and analyze their influence on the movement or balance of the object.
-In addition, they are useful in various branches of physics, such as mechanics, to analyze the movement of objects, the equilibrium of systems and the resolution of force problems.
+In addition, they are useful in various branches of physics, such as mechanics, to analyze the movement of objects, the balance of systems and the resolution of force problems.

 Author:

-Published: November 29, 2021
+Publication Date: November 29, 2021

-Last review: July 6, 2023
+Last Revision: July 6, 2023